awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

    Hello, world!
 Current time: 2020-11-30 17:48:59.153933.
 Greetings from your first Greengrass component.
    ```

+1. You can update the component's configuration parameters to test different configurations\.
+When you deploy a component, you can specify a *configuration update*, which defines how to modify the component's configuration on the core device\.
+You can specify which configuration values to reset to default values and the new configuration values to merge onto the core device\.
+For more information, see [Update component configurations](update-component-configurations.md)\.

+   Do the following:

+   1. Create a file called `hello-world-config-update.json` to contain the configuration update\.

+      ```
+      nano hello-world-config-update-json
+      ```

+   1. Copy the following JSON object into the file\.
+This JSON object defines a configuration update that merges the value `friend` to the `Message` parameter to update its value\.
+This configuration update doesn't specify any values to reset\.
+You don't need to reset the `Message` parameter because the merge update replaces the existing value\.

+      ```
+      {
+        "com.example.HelloWorld": {
+          "MERGE": {
+            "Message": "friend"
+          }
+        }
+      }
+      ```

+   1. Run the following command to deploy the configuration update to the Hello World component\.

+      ```
+      sudo /greengrass/v2/bin/greengrass-cli deployment create \
+        --merge "com.example.HelloWorld=1.0.0" \
+        --update-config hello-world-config-update.json
+      ```

+   1. Check the log again to verify that the Hello World component outputs the new message\.

+      ```
+      tail -f /tmp/Greengrass_HelloWorld.log
+      ```

+      You should see messages similar to the following example\.

+      ```
+      Hello, friend!
+Current time: 2020-11-30 17:48:59.153933.
+Greetings from your first Greengrass component.
+      ```

-1. After you finish your component, remove it from your core device\.
+1. After you finish testing your component, remove it from your core device\.
 This is required for you to deploy the component back to the core device after you upload it to AWS IoT Greengrass\.
-Otherwises, the deployment fails with a version compatibility error because the local deployment specifies a different version\.
+Otherwise, the deployment fails with a version compatibility error because the local deployment specifies a different version of the component\.
 Run the following command\.

    ```
    sudo /greengrass/v2/bin/greengrass-cli deployment create --remove="com.example.HelloWorld"